Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

     - dotnet(main)+native(sub)
     - native(main)+dotnet(sub)
 - CLI
-  - Added support for extension profiles such as IOT, DA and TV profiles
   - Added support for importing Hybrid and Multi projects
 - VSCode
   - Added support for importing Hybrid and Multi projects